5pideyy/5pideyy.github.io/_posts/2025-01-14-infosec-hackathon-wrietup.md

 2. **Validation Checks**: Fields can’t be empty, and URL must be valid.
 3. **Authentication**:
     - Calls `dBHelper.authenticateUser()` with account number and hashed PIN.
     - The "hashing"?
-Wait for it..
+Wait for it...

 Here’s the PIN hashing magic: